jhm15217/coursemark/README.md

 4. Run installer from the server directory of the disk image

-5. Run "sudo -u postgres /Library/PostgreSQL/bin/createuser"
+5. Run `sudo -u postgres /Library/PostgreSQL/bin/createuser`

 6. Enter your Mac OS X username.
 Agree to make the user a superuser.

-7. Run "bundle install" from the Coursemark root directory
+7. Run `bundle install` from the Coursemark root directory

 8. Create a database.yml file in /config with the following contents: